DrewBradley/dnd-monstronomicon/README.md

 This app was built in one week during mod3 at Turing to [this spec](https://frontend.turing.io/projects/module-3/stretch.html).
 We chose to learn Redux and continue building on our knowledge of [React](https://reactjs.org/), [Cypress](https://www.cypress.io/), and [React Router](https://reactrouter.com/).
 We chose the [dnd5e API](http://www.dnd5eapi.co/docs/#base) and focused on [the monsters endpoint](https://www.dnd5eapi.co/api/monsters).

+When we started this project, our MVP was "Display and search monsters from the API".
+As we got more comfortable working in Redux, we realized that there was so much more we could do.
+We added the filter functionality and then created an Encounter.
+Creating the encounter didn't feel useful without being able to save it beyond page refresh, so we implemented localStorage.
+Once that was working, we turned the app into a PWA so that it could be run outside of a browser.
+As a taste of future enhancements, we added a counter to the Encounter button that updates as soon as monsters are added to or removed from the encounter.

 ## Features

 To view please: